 If you have submitted or linked your SRAR to the University of Tennessee and it did not include a copy of your unofficial transcript, you may log into your Go Vols Portal and upload an electronic copy there.
-You do not need to mail an official copy to our office until after you confirm enrollment with UT.
+You do not need to mail an official copy to our office until after you have confirmed your enrollment with UT.

 I submitted my SRAR but have received notice that I still need to submit my high school transcript.
 Is that correct?

 Yes.
 We require an unofficial copy of your transcript to be uploaded along with your SRAR.
 If you submitted your SRAR and did not include a transcript, please log into your Go Vols Portal and upload a copy of your transcript there.
-You do not need to mail an official copy to our office until after you confirm enrollment with UT.
+You do not need to mail an official copy to our office until after you have confirmed your enrollment with UT.

 What is the difference between Dual Enrollment and Dual Credit (SDC)?